derianrddev/country-app/README.md

 # Country App

 Application to search for countries by capital city, country name or region (continent) and display their information.
+Based on a project that is part of the Angular course "Angular: From zero to expert" by Fernando Herrera.

 ## Technologies